SethHales/MyStartup/other_files/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] **Visually appealing colors and layout.
-No overflowing elements.** - I did not complete this part of the deliverable.
+- [x] **Visually appealing colors and layout.
+No overflowing elements.** - Very visually appealing!
+It was so fun to make!
-- [ ] **Use of a CSS framework** - I did not complete this part of the deliverable.
+- [x] **Use of a CSS framework** - Used a couple bootstrap buttons and a table.
-- [ ] **All visual elements styled using CSS** - I did not complete this part of the deliverable.
+- [x] **All visual elements styled using CSS** - I'm pretty sure every single element had some css associated with it.
-- [ ] **Responsive to window resizing using flexbox and/or grid display** - I did not complete this part of the deliverable.
+- [x] **Responsive to window resizing using flexbox and/or grid display** - Very good on this one!
+My app is designed for a phone so I had to make it work with all screen sizes.
+When it is pulled up on desktop, the <main> tag doesn't fill the whole width of the screen, which honestly looks so much better.
-- [ ] **Use of a imported font** - I did not complete this part of the deliverable.
+- [x] **Use of a imported font** - I imported quicksand!
-- [ ] **Use of different types of selectors including element, class, ID, and pseudo selectors** - I did not complete this part of the deliverable.
+- [x] **Use of different types of selectors including element, class, ID, and pseudo selectors** - Yep, used all of those!
+I used a couple pseudo selectors on my login page and lots of element and class selectors (and some selectors that mixed the two).
+I used an ID selector for the nav bar at the bottom (#active I believe).

 ## 🚀 React part 1: Routing deliverable